 or physiological abnormalities are found during the clinical evaluation.

 - a case history that includes gestational and birth history and any pertinent medical history;

-- the determination of oral feeding readiness by considering
+- the determination of oral feeding readiness;

-- developmentally appropriate clinical assessments of feeding and swallowing behavior (nutritive sucking [NS]) as appropriate;
+- developmentally appropriate clinical assessments of feeding and swallowing behavior (nutritive sucking [NS]), as appropriate;

 - an assessment of duration of mealtime experience, including the need for supplemental oxygen;